cyclus/cyclus.github.com/source/user/install_binary.rst

 Conda
 *********************

-1. a. if you don't have conda you can find :doc:`here <install_conda>` basic instruction to install it and prepare it for cyclus, if you choise to do so please directly jump to step 2.
+1. a.
+If you don't have conda you can find :doc:`here <install_conda>` basic instruction to install it and prepare it for cyclus, if you choice to do so please directly jump to step 2.

    b.
 You have conda already installed on your system, make sure that the